A Teacher’s Guide To Spaced Repetition And Creating An Effective Spaced Repetition Schedule

 Spaced repetition in the curriculum

-Although spaced repetition is an effective independent revision strategy, spaced repetition works equally well when incorporated into the course structure or syllabus.
+Although spaced repetition is an effective independent revision strategy, spaced repetition works equally well when included in the course structure or syllabus.

 For example, teachers could arrange for each homework to include questions from previously learnt topics so that students revisit each topic at least twice every term.
 The concept of a spiral curriculum is based on the spacing effect.
 Spiral curriculums review and revisit topics repeatedly throughout the year, building the level of complexity each time they revisit a topic.